 The Project started in 2004 when emergency directors from seven agencies – CARE International, Catholic Relief Services, International Rescue Committee, Mercy Corps, Oxfam GB, Save the Children and World Vision International – met to discuss the most persistent challenges in humanitarian aid delivery.
 An Inter-Agency Working Group (IWG) on Emergency Capacity was formed after this meeting and published a Report on Emergency Capacity the following year.
 It identified key capacity gaps constraining the ability to provide timely, effective and high quality preparedness and response to emergencies.
 Following this, the ECB Project intiative began, spanning eight years (Phase I- 2005-2008 and Phase II -2008-2013).

-The Project shares knowledge and learning, and works with and through existing sector standards, agencies and networks such as UNIASC, UNOCHA, Sphere, People in Aid, ALNAP, Inter-Action, HAP International, and the Inter-Agency Standing Committee (IASC) Needs Assessment Task Force (NATF).
+The Project shared knowledge and learning, and worked with and through existing sector standards, agencies, and networks such as UNIASC, UNOCHA, Sphere, People in Aid, ALNAP, Inter-Action, HAP International, and the Inter-Agency Standing Committee (IASC) Needs Assessment Task Force (NATF).
 All publications and resources are freely available to download in multiple languages.
-For regular updates on the Project’s work see the quarterly newsletter.
+For detailed articles about the Project’s work see the archive of ECB newsletters.

 ECB Phase I (2006-2008) was made possible by the generous support of the Bill and Melinda Gates Foundation and Microsoft Corporation.